vinsan/pcpc/README.md

 ### HOMEWORKS LIST

 #### 	Academic Year 2016/2017
-- _gameoflife_ the Conway's Game of Life Game
+- _gameoflife_ the Conway's Game of Life Game.
-- _jacobi_	a simple Jacobi iteration
+- _jacobi_	a simple Jacobi iteration.
-- _matrixmultiplication_	parallel matrix multiplication
+- _matrixmultiplication_	parallel matrix multiplication.
-- _nbody_	the n-body problem
+- _nbody_	the n-body problem.
-- _pi_ compute in parallel an approximation of PI
+- _pi_ compute in parallel an approximation of PI.
-- _wordscount_ compute the frequency of words in a set of files
+- _wordscount_ compute the frequency of words in a set of files.
 -------------------------------------------------------------------------------------------------

 ### How benchmark your applications on a cloud computing infrastructure?